 What is Tetley’s Beer?

-Over the next few years, the business was up and down.
-It was, however, successful enough for William to buy two acres of land.
+The business was successful enough for William to buy two acres of land.
+This made him one of the biggest landowners in Armley.

 William continued the family business as agents to the Imperial Fire Insurance Office of London.
 In the following year, the company was formed.

 The new business, William Tetley & Sons, were trading all over the country.
 The products they sold were malt, wines, and spirits.